Updated: 8th December 2022

 We use different methods to collect data from and about you including through:

-b. advertising networks based inside and outside the EU; and
+b. advertising networks based inside and outside the UK; and

-c. information processing providers based outside the EU.
+c. information processing providers based outside the UK.

 – Trusted affiliate websites, networks and third party partners.